 Children of all ages benefit from improved learning abilities with enough high-quality sleep.
 The brain needs to process the information children learn at school during the day and store this information to memory.
-This remarkable aspect of brain functioning is at its best when children get a good night of sleep on school nights—sleep encourages learning by improving the brain’s ability to retain information.
+This remarkable aspect of brain functioning is at its best when children get a good night of sleep on school nights.

 How much sleep do kids need?

-Discovering the optimum amount of sleep for kids who go to school is important.
+Discovering the optimum amount of sleep for children who attend school is vital.
 The nature of the developing brain is such that kids of different ages require different amounts of sleep to get the maximum restorative and health benefits of sleeping.
-You can use the following hours as a broad guideline.
+The following hours are a broad guideline:

 - Children aged 3-6 should sleep 10-12 hours every night.